Public holidays in Canada: Newfoundland and Labrador

 These have not been observed as statutory holidays since 1992.
 They are, however, observed by the provincial government.
 Unlike most other provinces, there is no province-wide holiday on the first Monday in August.
 It may be seen as redundant due to the Royal St. John's Regatta, which is observed as a civic holiday in St. John's on the first Wednesday in August (or, in case of poor weather, the next suitable day thereafter).
 Harbour Grace and Labrador City have a similar holiday for their regatta in late July.
-All other municipalities are entitled to designate one day a year as a civic holiday, however many do not take advantage of this.
+All other municipalities are entitled to designate one day a year as a civic holiday; however, many do not take advantage of this.

 Northwest Territories

-Five nationwide holidays and five territorial statutory holidays.
+Five nationwide holidays and eight territorial statutory holidays.